sfdye/pyconsg-workshop-cookiecutter-django/README.md

 * Install cookiecutter CLI

-cookicutter is a great tool developed by Audrey to quickly create a project based on some templates.
-In this workshop, we will use the [cookiecutter-django] template which is specifically baked with many Django best practices.
+[cookiecutter] is a great tool developed to quickly start a project based on a certain "template".
+In this workshop, we will use the [cookiecutter-django] template which is specifically designed for Django with many best practices baked in.

 ```bash
 # for Mac
 $ brew install cookiecutter